 No. The 5 year liquidation period clock does not start until the customer’s obligational authority expires.
 (See 31 U.S.C. §§ 1552 - 1553).

 The funds are sent back to the customer agency who must return the funds to the Treasury.
 The customer agency may be able to obligate currently available funds in accordance with 31 U.S.C. § 1553(b) if the customer wants to continue with the project and also to cover any costs PBS may have incurred that were not yet billed.

 The five year liquidation rule from 31 U.S.C. § 1552 does not apply to no-year funds as they have no expiration.

 No. If there are funds remaining on an RWA at the end of a project, PBS must send a Closeout Letter to the customer so the customer can deobligate the funds on its books and determine any further availability or potential use of any remaining funds.

 No. If funds are remaining on an RWA, then the RWA must be closed and notice should be given to the customer identifying the remaining balance that should be deobligated.

-No. Not at completion, but at financial closeout.
-At financial closeout, PBS should return any remaining funds to the customer and let the customer agency determine what to do with the funds.
+No. At financial closeout, PBS should notify the customer to deobligate any remaining funds and let the customer agency determine what to do with the funds.

 RWAs without any financial activity may be canceled, but RWAs with any financial activity will follow the substantial completion process.
 PBS will collect any remaining expenses incurred prior to early completion and then allow the customer to deobligate the remainder.